 Copy the translation memory containing the additional reference

-language into tmx2source
+language into tmx2source in the

 tm